mlsteele/slot.js/README.md

     # After we register this next callback, we can rest assured that the
     # callback for data from /foobar will NOT be called after the callback for
-    # data from /foobaz because they are registered to the same slot and
+    # data from /foobaz because they were registered to the same slot and
-    # /foobaz comes later.
+    # /foobaz was registered latest.
     async_fetcher 'http://data.please/foobaz', slot (data) ->
       render data
     # If /foobar were to return after /foobaz,